1. To Rome With Love

 The Cabin in the Woods (Post-modern, horror junk food, Grand Guignol zaniness that I've largely outgrown** - it's easy to watch but went through me faster than a candy bar & why is there so much CGI in this, where are the practical effects?)

-Django Unchained (I thought Inglourious Basterds was a great film, and I heard in this film Tarantino does for slavery what he did for Nazism, but in every way this is inferior.
+Django Unchained (I thought Inglourious Basterds was great, and I heard in this film Tarantino does for slavery what he did for Nazism, but in every way this is inferior.
 I'll admit that I liked most of the first half, but the second half is a disaster: the plot seemed more and more poorly motivated & slack and the violence (even for Tarantino) was mindless, and we have eight different endings before the final scene.
-Tarantino seems capable of balancing camp and deadly seriousness, but here the combination often felt downright nasty.)
+Tarantino seems capable of balancing camp and deadly seriousness, but here the combination seemed downright nasty.)

 Girl Model (a strange documentary juxtaposing two stories: one is about a wealthy & morally corrupt model scout with a hairy cyst growing in her stomach [!] and the other is about a 13 year-old Eastern European model winning a cringe-inducing beauty contest and subsequently getting signed to - and ultimately being treated poorly by - a Japanese modeling agency.
 The second thread makes a lot of sense to me as a documentary as it deals with one of the most deeply serious and solemn issues in an industry I work in.
 However, the marriage of both threads - odd enough to begin with - takes a turn for ridiculous when the model scout undergoes an operation to remove the cyst, and from there the juxtaposition seemed so confused and meaningless & once I figured out that the cyst removal was being equated to the model's bad experience... well, you get the idea.
 Even the model this film keeps coming back to thinks this is a lousy film.)

 Gone (Amanda Seyfried is a good actress, and that's the only thing that kept me watching.)